James Stevenson

 After leaving the RAF he studied agriculture, worked in Spain, moved to Portugal and became director of an agricultural company near Lisbon.
 As a member of the Lisbon Players he appeared in twelve amateur productions.
 Following the Portuguese revolution in 1974 James returned to England to set up an import company handling ceramics from Portugal and Spain.

 He has published two novels - Dartmouth Conspiracy and Fly the Storm.
-In his third book, still under construction, he shares exciting and amusing experiences while learning to fly.
+In his third book STALIN'S HAD IT NOW!
+James shares exciting and amusing experiences while learning to fly.

 Click here to read an interview with James.